John4650-hub/phaser-3-snippets/README.md

 var game = new Phaser.Game(config);
 ```
-## For scenes we will store them in another file.Let it be called "gameScenes.js"
-and the following code inhabits it
+# For scenes we will store them in another file.Let it be called "gameScenes.js"and the following code inhabits it

 ```javascript
 import Phaser from './phamport.js'